Bayern Munich confirm Coutinho out at least two weeks after ankle surgery | Goal.com

-Bayern Munich confirm Coutinho out at least two weeks after ankle surgery
+Bayern Munich confirm Coutinho out for at least two weeks after ankle surgery

 Philippe Coutinho will be sidelined for at least two weeks after undergoing ankle surgery, Bayern Munich announced on Friday.